Neural-network methods for two-dimensional finite-source reflector design: Problem setup

 \section{Problem setup}

-We first describe the general problem considered in this paper and solved by our neural network method in the following section.
+We first describe the general problem considered in this paper and solved by our neural-network method in the following section.
 Next, we describe a simplification of this problem that is used as part of the deconvolution method against which we compare.